 SUMMARY: Possession and sales of Stun Devices are banned in Michigan.

 NEW YORK: Illegal New York Consolidated Law (McKinney’s) Book 39.
 Penal Law.
 Article 265.
 Firearms and Other Dangerous Weapons 265.00 15-a.
 "Electronic dart gun" means any device designed primarily as a weapon, the purpose of which is to momentarily stun, knock out or paralyze a person by passing an electrical shock to such person by means of a dart or projectile.
 15-c.
 "Electronic stun gun" means any device designed primarily as a weapon, the purpose of which is to momentarily stun, cause mental disorientation, knock out or paralyze a person by passing a high voltage electrical shock to such person.
 Article 265.01 Criminal possession of a weapon in the fourth degree.
 A person is guilty of criminal possession of a weapon in the fourth degree when: (1) He possesses any firearm, electronic dart gun, electronic stun gun ***; or ***

-SUMMARY: Possession is banned of Stun Devices in New York.
+SUMMARY: Possession is banned from Stun Devices in New York.

 SUMMARY: Possession and use of Stun Devices are banned.

 WISCONSIN: Illegal Wisconsin Sta.
 Ann.
 Chapter 939.
 Crimes -